Office of the

 According to SEDL, “Across five studies, the average student who did homework had a higher unit test score than the students not doing homework ” For the entire article go to https://sedl.org/pubs/sedl-letter/v20n02/homework.html

 You can find some tips for helping with homework at Topmarks including:

 · Have a quiet work environment.

 For the complete website, go to

-And it appears that student brains are more active during homework than during class!
+And it appears that student brains are more active during homework than during lecture in class!